Laimonas-Mikalauskas/Laimonas-Mikalauskas/README.md

-Hello 👋 I am Junior Back-end developer with strong Pytthon and SQL technical background.
+Hello 👋 I am Junior Back-end developer with strong Python and SQL technical background.
 I specialise in database development and management with SQL and SQLAlchemy.
 Also I create lightweight web apps with Flask and develop simple 2D games with PyGame.

 Here is my brief tech stack